 - Migrants choose to leave their homeland and move to another country.

 - Refugees flee their homeland because of a crisis such as war or repression.
 They have little choice about where to move to, and may arrive with few possessions, sometimes after suffering greatly.

 Migrants and refugees may find it difficult and confusing to live in a new country.
 They may not speak English well, and some New Zealanders are not welcoming.
 Migrant and refugee organisations help people keep their culture and traditions alive, and support them as they adjust to life in New Zealand.

 Early migrant organisations

 Scottish, Welsh and Irish migrants set up groups in New Zealand in the 19th century.
 The Scots held Highland Games, and the Welsh ran singing and poetry competitions called eisteddfods.

 Chinese who came to New Zealand as gold miners set up informal groups to support one another.
 They lent money to poor or sick members and helped them return to China.
-The Tung Jung Association was formed in 1926.
+The foreunner of the modern-day New Zealand Chinese Association was formed in 1907.